fmount/tmux-quickfix/docs/options.md

     set -g @quickfix-perc-size '20'

-> Can I have the sidebar on the top?
+> Can I have the quickfix on the top?

     set -g @quickfix-position 'top'